-If you’re one of the 43% of individuals that use ridesharing apps, then you likely don’t anticipate being hurt during your trip.
+If you’re one of the 43% of individuals who use ridesharing apps, then you likely don’t anticipate being hurt during your trip.
 But, the reality is that rideshare car accident cases are quite common.
 Unfortunately, you likely don’t know what to do if you are in an Uber accident or a Lyft car accident.

 Whether you were hurt during a ride or hit by a driver, you deserve proper compensation.
 Unfortunately, the legal process is especially murky about insurance liability when it comes to these types of cases.

-That’s why you deserve an attorney that will walk you through what to do if you are in a Lyft accident or Uber car accident.
+That’s why you deserve an attorney who will walk you through what to do if you are in a Lyft accident or Uber car accident.
 In this article, we’ll provide you with some helpful legal advice to navigate these types of insurance cases in the state of California.
 Let’s get started!

 What to Do if You Are in an Uber Accident or Lyft Accident: You’re Hurt

 If you were hurt after being in an accident with a rideshare driver, then your priority should be medical attention.
 Even if you think you’re injuries are minor, you should still go to the hospital.
 More severe, life-threatening injuries can sometimes go unnoticed, especially if they’re internal.
 Don’t worry about getting the proper documentation.